HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 ## Editing site settings in _config.yml

-Since it is just a text file, you can edit it and [change the theme without going to the settings page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll).
+Since `_config.yml` is just a text file, you can edit it and [change the theme without going to the settings page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll).
 The format of the settings page is [YAML](https://yaml.org/), which stands for "YAML Ain't Markup Language".
 It is a commonly used format for configuration files and is very simple.
-The settings generally include a `key` (or `variable`), then a colon, then the `value` for that key.
+YAML settings generally include a `key` (or `variable`), then a colon, then the `value` for that key.
 For example:

 ```
-theme: architect
+theme: jekyll-theme-architect
 ```

-Depending on your theme, there may be other page settings that you can make to change the appearance of the site as well as site metadata.
+Depending on your theme, there may be other settings that you can edit to change the appearance of the site as well as site metadata.
 On the theme preview page in Settings, you can right-click on the `View project on GitHub` button and open the link in a new tab.

 <img src="../images-pages/theme_link.png" alt="screenshot showing link to theme website" style="border:1px solid black">